goodman-imperial/discrete-mathematics/README.md

 Once you've launched it, you can make a copy into your Google Drive that you can save.

 Alternatively, if you don't have a Google account you can run it in Binder, although there is no option to save a copy.
 Use the button below.
+The downside of Binder is that compilation errors using the method used in these notebooks don't seem to show up anywhere, so it can be hard to debug C++ code.

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/goodman-imperial/discrete-mathematics/master)